-A student's academic history including transfer hours applicable to declared major will be considered when determining maximum timeframe for eligibility for financial assistance.
-SAP Status "W" (warning) is assigned for students whose attempted hours are approaching 130% of declared program.
-Students reaching the 150% maximum time frame are no longer eligible for financial assistance.
+A student's academic history including transfer hours applicable to declared major will be considered when determining maximum time-frame for eligibility for financial assistance.
+Students reaching the 150% maximum time-frame are no longer eligible for financial assistance.

 GRADE POINT AVERAGE represents the average of all grades for a particular semester(s) and when calculated cumulatively for all grades from all semesters based on courses completed up to a given academic term.
 LIT uses a 4-point scale for GPA and requires students to maintain a 2.0 cumulative GPA or better.
 GPA is calculated using the following formula: